Exciting News! See Live Prices in 20 seconds. SEE LIVE PRICES OR Call Us on 0330 135 8266

 Your electricity usage depends on factors like operating hours, equipment, heating/cooling needs, and industry type.
 Check your current electricity bill to find your exact consumption figures.

-Compare 5+ suppliers via brokers, negotiate based on actual usage, renew 6-12 months early during low wholesale rates.
+Compare 30+ suppliers via brokers, negotiate based on actual usage and renew 6-12 months early to take advantage of low wholesale rates.
 Fixed contracts offer budget certainty; avoid auto-renewals charging premium prices.

 A fixed business electricity contract offers price stability by locking in your unit rate for the duration of the agreement, helping businesses budget accurately and avoid sudden market price increases.
 This option is popular among small and medium businesses looking for predictable electricity costs.